squidgy617/BrawlCodes/README.md

 This code allows you to select what song you want to play during your next match by pressing a button while hovering over a stage.

+There are two versions of this code.
+V1 is intended for Project+ version 2.5.2 and earlier, while V2 is intended for Project+ 3.0 and later.
+Version 1 requires edits only to the code itself to change buttons, while version 2 requires edits to the module source code.

-By default, press "Start" while hovering over a stage to open the track list.
-Press Start again to select the song and instantly start a match.
+By default, press Start (if using V1) or Y (if using V2) while hovering over a stage to open the track list.
+Then press Start to select the song and instantly start a match.
 Alternatively, press A to preview songs, or B to return to the SSS.

-You can change what button is used to trigger this by editing the aliases at the top of the code.
+You can change what button is used to open the menu by editing the "button" alias at the top of the MusicSelect.asm file.
+To change what button selects a song from the music list, you must edit the "selectButton" alias in Hooks.asm of the module source (if using V2) or  at the top of MusicSelect.asm (if using V1).
+If using V2, you will need to recompile sora_menu_main.rel from the module source using [Reltools](https://github.com/Sammi-Husky/reltools).

 If the button you used is also used for a stage alt, you can access the track list for that alt by holding the button rather than pressing it.
 To play said alt without selecting a track, only start holding the button _after_ pressing A (this may require some quick timing).

-This functionality only works in versus mode, not special versus, training, or rotation.

 Song delay is ignored when selecting a song with this method.

-### Holding start to select a stage chooses random alt
+### Holding start to select a stage chooses random alt [No longer supported]
+This code is no longer being supported.
+It is likely not compatible with most modern builds.

 This code makes it so that holding "Start" to pick a stage, including selecting a random stage, will cause the stage alt to be picked at random (e.g. it will choose between the main alt, R-alt, L-alt, etc etc).

 Currently, this only chooses between the default stage, L-alt, R-alt, and Z-alt.
 It can be edited relatively easily to choose between more.